DeMuon: A Decentralized Muon for Matrix Optimization over Graphs: DeMuon: A decentralized Muon

-\begin{remark} We observe that the consensus error obtained in Lemma \ref{lem:cs-error} is similar to the one for decentralized normalized vector-variate algorithms; e.g., see \cite[Eq.17]{gt-nsgdm}.
-However, upon closer inspection, the consensus error in DeMuon is measured using the spectral norm, which is always bounded above by the Frobenius norm.
-Therefore, DeMuon yields a tighter consensus error compared to the decentralized normalized SGD. \end{remark}
+\begin{remark} Notice that the consensus error established in Theorem \ref{thm:cs-error} is similar to that for decentralized normalized vector-variate algorithms; see \cite[Eq.17]{yu2026decentralized}.
+On closer inspection, the consensus error in Theorem \ref{thm:cs-error} is measured using the spectral norm.
+Indeed, when applied to our matrix-variate optimization problem \eqref{pb:finite-sum-matrix}, the consensus error in Eq.17 in \citet{yu2026decentralized} reduces to

+which is measured by the Frobenious norm.
+This mismatch is because normalized direction, i.e., $V_i^{(k)}/\|V_i^{(k)}\|_F$, lies on the Frobenius norm-induced unit sphere, whereas the matrix-sign direction, i.e., $\mathrm{msgn}(V_j^{(k)})$, lies on the spectral norm-induced unit sphere. \end{remark}

+We next derive a bound for the stationarity error for $\{\rmX^{(k)}\}$ generated by {\it DeMuon} in the following theorem, whose proof is deferred to Section \ref{sec:pf-thm2}.